 Timber (Litter and Understory)

 Spruce/fir and ponderosa pine forest types with a significant amount of dead standing and dead and downed fuels in the under story are currently the primary fuel type.
 Aspen groves and scrub oak exist at mid-elevations, with pinyon-juniper and grass-shrub types at the lowest elevations.
-Widespread green- up is underway in live woody fuels and herbaceous fuel at all elevations.
+Widespread greenup has occurred in live woody fuels and herbaceous fuel at all elevations.

-Isolated to scattered showers and thunderstorms.
+12 Hours: Scattered showers and thunderstorms.
 Localized areas of flooding and debris flows are possible if stronger storms move over high severity burn scars.
-Isolated smoldering fire behavior possible on the western flank in the Pecos Wilderness.
-No growth or fire spread.
+No detectable fire behavior.